Leah's story was the inspiration for Women's Education Initiative

 Leah’s story inspired people in her country and in mine; so I created a nonprofit to continue the good work we’ve all done together.
 WE Initiative.

-WE Initiative founder Cheryl Hatch, center, poses with Leah Mamhot and Leah's mother, Rosalia, in the Phillipines in 2009.
-Leah had abandoned school and her dreams of becoming a teacher when her father died.
+Women's Education Initiative founder Cheryl Hatch, center, poses with Leah Mamhot and Leah's mother, Rosalia, in the Phillipines in 2009.
+Leah had abandoned school and her dreams of becoming a teacher when her father died and she returned home to care for her family.

 Leah, second from left, at her graduation.